Alandersong/data_science/student_analysis_using_python/README.md

 ### 📍 Scatter Plot with Regression Line
-![Reading vs Writing Regression](Visualization.png) Displays the linear relationship between Reading and Writing scores with a red regression line and annotated equation.
+![Reading vs Writing Regression](Visualization.png)

 ### 📊 Additional Charts
 The notebook includes various other charts such as: